wdorji/clarify/README.md

 ## What it does

-Clarify allows a user to upload images of say handwritten essays or response to a question which is then transcribed to digital text using optical character recognition.
+Clarify allows a user to upload images of handwritten essays or response to a question which is then transcribed to digital text using optical character recognition.
 For the case of an essay, the user provides the essay topic and the using Google's PaLM 2 language model, we provide feedback on how well the topic/question is addressed, grammar, and overall structure.
 Otherwise for a response to a question, the user provides the question and a reference answer to check how close is the student answer to the reference answer and possible improvements.

 ## How we built it